peadargrant/automation/lab00_intro/intro_lab.md

 The `client_check.ps1` and `client_check.sh` scripts (which call the `system_check.py` script) can be used to see if all required software for this module is installed on the client device you'll use for the module.

+# Class recordings (HDip class only)

+Sessions on Zoom will be put on HEANet Media Server and links posted to the recordings list in the GitHub repository.

 # Remote access

 **TODO:** confirm remote access arrangments based on new network setup 2024